Christ Addict Ghana feeds over 200 homeless and street children in Accra | Ghana News Agency

 A team of 29 volunteers including the executives of the NGO distributed food items to the children along the 37 Military Hospital to the Accra Mall area.

-The project dubbed: “Feed a Child with Christ Addict” aimed to distribute food items and water street children and the homeless in the Accra metropolis to fulfill part of the commitments of the NGO to build a better Ghana and a better Africa.
+The project dubbed: “Feed a Child with Christ Addict” aimed to distribute food items and water to street children and the homeless in the Accra metropolis to fulfil part of the commitments of the NGO to build a better Ghana and a better Africa.

 Speaking to the Ghana News Agency, the founder, Mr Caleb Dande said, “The Feed A Child with Christ Addict project is one of the many initiatives the NGO has embarked on to fulfil its mission of helping those in need.
 The project is aimed at providing nutritious meals to nourish those who may not have access to regular meals, due to poverty.”